-Andy Buh, who joined DJ Durkin's staff in the spring of 2016, is now in his second season as defensive coordinator for the Terps.
+Andy Buh, who joined DJ Durkin's staff in the spring of 2016, is now in his third season as defensive coordinator for the Terps.

 Buh, who previously served as the defensive coordinator at Stanford, Nevada and Cal, came to Maryland from the University of Kentucky, where he served as the outside linebackers coach in 2015 and was promoted to also serve as special teams coordinator.
 Durkin and Buh were on the same staff at Stanford from 2007-09.

 Buh (pronounced same as “boo”) has 20 years of coaching experience and has helped engineer major turnarounds at Stanford and Nevada.
 His teams made four consecutive bowl appearances from 2009-12 and he’s sent numerous players to the National Football League.